TREX-CoE/qmckl_gpu/README.md

 In either case, the library interface is going to be exactly the same, as all of the OpenMP/OpenACC specific syntaxes are wrapped inside  QMCkl GPU's functions.

-**Note:** Using at exactly one of those arguments is mandatory, as doing otherwise would result in an empty library.
-If none is specified, Autotools will attempt to build the library with `--enable-omp` as a fallback solution.
+**Note:** Using exactly one of those arguments is mandatory, as doing otherwise would result in an empty library.
+If none is specified, Autotools will throw a warning message and attempt to build the library with `--enable-omp` as a fallback solution.

 # Basic usage